 It’s important to be aware that when having these conversations you may get questions or comments that sound like judgement.

 And in some cases, it is.
 But most of the time, your loved one may be concerned, or feel like he or she is a little boxed out from your life and is sincerely seeking to understand where you’re coming from.
 Remember, these people have known you for a long time, and they all do care about you, even if you eat differently to them.

 Don’t make the same mistake we did by not fully explaining yourself and slowly building up frustration and in some cases resentment towards those who didn’t support you.

-Your relationships might change in the future, but as for now, these are the most important people in your life and they at least deserve an explanation.
+Your relationships might change in the future, but as of now, these are the most important people in your life, and they at least deserve an explanation.